-Which of course made me wonder when Magia Record popped up this season (yeah I wasn’t paying attention to what was coming out in 2020 so it caught me by surprise) whether this newest side-story had anything new to say.
+Which of course made me wonder when Magia Record popped up whether this newest side-story had anything new to say.
 As much as I am a fan of the Madoka TV series I’ve never gone on and watched the movies, though I’ve been told they are good.
 The reason was that I was deeply satisfied with the story the series gave and where it concluded for the characters.
 I didn’t feel compelled to watch on as I felt that they had made the point they’d set out to make and the story was done.

-However, Magia Record wasn’t the only new release anime that had me wondering about whether style over substance was actually a problem.
-ID:Invaded is a very nice looking anime and it oozes style.
+However, Magia Record wasn’t the only new release anime in 2020 that had me wondering about whether style over substance was actually a problem.
+ID:Invaded was a very nice looking anime and it oozed style.
 Both inside the world of the killer’s mind and in the office the rest of the team works in.
-Functionality is taking a back seat to appearance and that kind of sci-fi facade that fairly ordinary stories paint over themselves in order to look hi-tech.
+Functionality took a back seat to appearance.
 I mean, we could simply say the detective is a psychic and can meditate his way into the killing intent of murderer and the rest of the characters could just be ordinary police set in the modern world and realistically the opening two episodes wouldn’t have changed much outside of the visuals.

 However, I am not just poking fun at 2020 anime.
-I’m using these as an example because so far all we’ve seen are establishing episodes.
-By default these episodes should bring the wow factor and their unique style to the party.
-And at this point is it any wonder that we don’t know whether there is any substance or whether the substance will be worth it when the stories are just getting going?
-Both Magia Record and ID:Invaded have the potential to really do great things with their narrative and characters and if they manage it, when combined with their stylistic choices, they could end up being pretty amazing.
+Both Magia Record and ID:Invaded had the potential to really do great things with their narrative and characters though neither one ended up being anime that stuck with me much beyond the initial viewing.
 Of course, they also might not and we might get a visually interesting walk through nothingness and then I’ll have to wonder whether or not that was worth the time.

 But it isn’t as though this is a new debate or argument.
 When I watched and reviewed the K anime series I asked then if being cool and looking good was enough for a series.
 In the case of K, it really was.
 It was a delight to watch and while the narrative and characters really didn’t make a huge amount of sense if you gave any of it too much thought, the anime was very good at keeping you engaged and distracted enough so that you didn’t sit and pick at some of the finer points.
 While it might not make for a great work of literature it certainly works as entertainment.